 You may have great natural talent in a sport.

-Maybe you have supreme genetics and a fantastic natural physique.
+Maybe you have supreme genetics and a naturally fantastic physique.

-Perhaps you are naturally intelligent beyond normal levels.
+Perhaps you are intelligent and gifted beyond normal levels.

-These things are all great but if you do not apply a CQE than that talent, that body, and that mind will go by the wayside.
+These things are all great, but if you do not apply a CQE that talent, that body, and that mind will all go by the wayside.

 The combination of consistency and quality effort is like Jordan and Pippen.

-Individually they are both offer great attributes but individually they will not be enough to reach the title game.
+Individually they both offer great attributes, but individually they will not be enough to reach the title game.

-If you only apply one of these two principles to your success then you will never win the championship.
-If you pair them then there are no limits on what you can achieve.
+If you only apply one of these two principles to becoming successful, you will never win the championship.
+But if you pair them together, then there are no limits on what you can achieve.

 Serena Williams did not become great by inconsistently practicing her serve.